 Breast reduction (reduction mammoplasty) removes fat and glandular tissue from the breasts making them smaller and therefore, lighter.
 Because the breasts are made smaller the excess skin is also removed.
 Changing the skin envelope can be important in reshaping the breasts.
 In most cases the nipple and surrounding tissue (the areola) needs to be repositioned and if it is stretched, it is reduced in size in proportion to the new breast size.
 The goal is to achieve balance; breasts of size and shape in proportion to the rest of your body.
 See our video page for more information.

 Most women who decide to have breast reduction surgery are motivated by physical problems rather than cosmetic concerns.
 Most of these women have large, sagging breasts that cause back and neck pain or other physical symptoms as well as preventing them from participating in preferred activities.
 Where possible, it is usually better to wait until your breasts are fully developed.
 In extreme circumstances, where serious symptoms are present, breast reduction may be indicated at an earlier age.

-In general breast reduction is not recommended for women who intend to breast-feed and, where possible, it is optimal to delay a breast reduction until you have completed your family.
+In general breast reduction is not recommended for women who intend to breast-feed and where possible, it is optimal to delay a breast reduction until you have completed your family.
 This is not always possible.
-Many women have breast reduction performed prior to commencing their family but must accept that they may have no capacity to breast-feed.
+Many women have breast reduction performed prior to commencing their family but must accept that it may not be possible to breast-feed.

 Who should be especially cautious about considering breast reduction?